-All public companies in the United States are required to follow GAAP when compiling their financial statements, which is why having accountants who are well versed in these principles is essential.
+All public companies in the United States are required to follow GAAP when compiling their financial statements, which is why recruiting professional government contract accounting services who are well-versed in these principles is essential.

-The Governmental Accounting Standards Board, or GASB, is the entity that is responsible for establishing the accounting and financial reporting standards used by state and local governments who follow GAAP.
+The Governmental Accounting Standards Board (GASB), used by professional government accounting services, is the entity that is responsible for establishing the accounting and financial reporting standards used by state and local governments who follow GAAP.